joeri-vlekken/joeri-vlekken/README.md

 - 👋 Hi, I’m @joeri-vlekken
-- 👀 I’m interested in Python, Javascript and all the great power that comes with it.
+- 👀 I’m interested in Python, Data engineering/analysing and all the great power that comes with it.
-- 🌱 I’m currently diving deeper into React